dhanushrichandrasekar/quiz/README.md

+# 🎯 Interactive Quiz Website for Kids

+### This quiz is designed to make learning fun with exciting questions and to test knowledge! 🌟
+🚀 Featuring colorful visuals, playful cartoons, and instant feedback, it creates an engaging and enjoyable experience while testing their knowledge. 🌟

+---

+## 🔹 Features
+✅ Simple & Intuitive Design with Cartoons 🎨🐰
+✅ *Instant Score Calculation* 📊
+✅ *Personalized Performance Feedback* 🏆
 ✅ *Automatic Submission After 50 Seconds* ⏳
 ✅ *Retry Option to Improve Scores* 🔄
 ✅ *Smooth Animations for Better UX* 🎬